orange-cloudfoundry/gobis/README.md

 ## Usage

-Gobis provide an handler to make it useable on your server here an example:
+Gobis provide an handler to make it useable on your server.

+You can found found `gobis.ProxyRoute` options in the godoc: https://godoc.org/github.com/orange-cloudfoundry/gobis#ProxyRoute

+**Example**:

 ```go
 package main